Carnegie Hall, Whitney Museum, S.F. Symphony Got PPP Loans

 The symphony has canceled its remaining performances for the year because of the virus.
 San Francisco’s opera, ballet and its Museum of Modern Art -- whose permanent collection includes works by Henri Matisse, Richard Diebenkorn, Andy Warhol and Georgia O’Keefe -- also each received loans in the $5 million to $10 million range.
 The symphony and the museum didn’t respond to requests for comment.

-In Los Angeles, the opera and the Hammer Museum, founded by Armand Hammer, the former chairman of Occidental Petroleum Corp. and funded by the company to exhibit his personal art collection, each received loans of $2 million to $5 million.
-The museum didn’t respond to a request for comment.
+In Los Angeles, the opera and the Hammer Museum, founded by Armand Hammer, the former chairman of Occidental Petroleum Corp. and originally funded by the company to exhibit his personal art collection, each received loans of $2 million to $5 million.
+A museum representative declined to comment.

 The Los Angeles Opera said its PPP money helped save the jobs of more than 200 people, including carpenters, electricians and tailors.
 “We are exactly the type of organization this plan was designed to help,” an opera spokeswoman said.